nebulaeonline/Isaac64cs/README.md

 No dependencies, no fluff, no nonsense.
 In fact, you can just drop Rng.cs into your project or cut & paste and it will *just work*.

-Note: I would not use this for cryptography.
-While it is true that certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, ISAAC operations are not guaranteed to be constant time, and ISAAC is not itself advertised as a cryptographic RNG; use at your own risk for any cryptographic purposes.
-Otherwise, I think it is an excellent standards-compliant general purpose PRNG.
+Cyptographic Note: While it is true that certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, ISAAC operations are not constant time, and ISAAC is not itself advertised as a cryptographically secure RNG.

+Latest Update 2025-04-19

+Backported for Nuget and users of old versions of .NET so they can use the library.
+Conditional compilation directives are included in the source, so if you rebuild you'll take advantage of the latest Microsoft library functions.

-Latest Update 2025-04-17
+Update 2025-04-17

 Added a .Clone() method to the Rng class to allow for easy cloning of the RNG state into a new instance.
 Use this if you need to create a copy of the RNG state for parallel processing or other purposes.